Blog

 What is crypto agility?

-Crypto agility is the organisational capability to transition between cryptographic algorithms quickly and with minimal disruption.
-As post-quantum standards mature, organisations will need to replace the algorithms their keys and certificates currently use.
-Systems designed with crypto agility can make this transition through configuration changes rather than application rewrites.
+Crypto agility represents the capability to transition between cryptographic algorithms quickly with minimal operational disruption, essential for adapting to post-quantum standards through configuration rather than rewrites.

 How does key management relate to zero trust?